 There are two options for organ donation: deceased donation and living donation.

-- Deceased Donation: anyone 16 years of age or older can register with the Ohio Donor Registry to legally authorize to donate your organs that could save up to eight lives.
-It’s often not comfortable to consider your own death.
-Did you know that less than 1% of registered donors actually qualify to donate upon their death?
+- Deceased Donation: anyone 16 years of age or older can register with the Ohio Donor Registry to legally authorize to be an organ donor.
+It’s not comfortable to consider your own death.
+But did you know that less than 1% of registered donors actually qualify to donate upon their death?
 This is because deceased donation only occurs when the donor passes away in a manner in which brain death occurs.
-Only about one out of hundred individuals in the United States will die through the process of brain death and have the potential for organ donation.
-This makes it more important that everyone speak up and say "yes" to organ donation.
+Only about one out of a hundred individuals in the United States will die through the process of brain death and have the potential for organ donation.
+Since this percentage is so small, it is vital that everyone speak up and say "yes" to organ donation.
 Learn more about deceased donation from Lifeline of Ohio.

 - Living Donation (kidney and liver): a healthy person can choose to give a lifesaving gift of a kidney or lobe of their liver to a person in need.
 Living donors live just as long as non-donors and are back to normal activities in six to eight weeks.
 Learn more about living kidney donation and living liver donation at Ohio State's Comprehensive Transplant Center.